Kilarin/simple_dialogs/README.md

 ### Add simple_dialog controls to the NPC right click menu ###

 There are two simple_dialogs right click menus.
 One for the simple_dialog controls, where the owner can create and test a dialog.
 And another for non-owners where we actually display the dialog conversation to another player.
 Both are pretty easy to add.
 But there are two ways to do it, depending on whether your entity already has a right click menu for owners or not.
+(the following examples are from testing with TenPlus1's mobs_redo mobs_npc entity mod)

 #### If the entity mod does not already have a right click menu for owners ####